jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 </html>
 ```
 * Refresh your web browser tab.
 The Ruby on Rails splash screen should now be replaced with a plain page that reads "Welcome to public.html!"
+* NOTE: While your local installation supports the Ruby on Rails default splash screen, Heroku (where you will deploy this app later) does not.
+That is why you need the public/index.html file, which is supported in Heroku.
 * Enter the following commands:
 ```
 git status # server.sh and public/index.html